-The Science Network is excited to announce the second round recipients of the Science for Public Good Fund.
-Launched in October 2017, the Science for Public Good Fund is a grant program for Science Network members to apply for financial support of up to $1000 for advocacy actions or related events to defend the role of science in public policy, with an emphasis on understanding and addressing local impacts.
+The Science Network is excited to share updates from three rounds of recipients of the Science for Public Good Fund.
+Launched in October 2017, the Science for Public Good Fund is a grant program for Science Network members to apply for financial support for advocacy actions or related events to defend the role of science in public policy, with an emphasis on understanding and addressing local impacts.
 Below are the summaries of projects that received funding.

 Planning for and Getting to a 100% Clean Energy Future

 With funds from Science for Public Good, CalTech’s Science and Engineering Policy student group held a panel during CalTech’s Earth Week speaker series to engage people around California’s position as a leader in the push towards clean electricity.
 The speakers (from CalTech, Union of Concerned Scientists, Southern California Edison, and state government) discussed the transformation of California’s electricity grid, how to strive towards a goal of 100% clean electricity and SB100, a bill passed in California, aiming to push standards to 100% clean energy by 2045.
 Over 60 students, faculty, and local community members attended, and the panel set the stage nicely for the students’ subsequent meetings with CA assemblyman’s Holden’s office.